jkroepke/kube-webhook-certgen/README.md

   kube-webhook-certgen create [flags]

 Flags:
-      --cert-name string     Name of cert file in the secret (default "cert") -h, --help                 help for create
+      --ca-name string       Name of ca file in the secret (default "ca") --cert-name string     Name of cert file in the secret (default "cert") -h, --help                 help for create
-      --host string          Comma-separated hostnames and IPs to generate a certificate for --key-name string      Name of key file in the secret (default "key") --namespace string     Namespace of the secret where certificate information will be written --secret-name string   Name of the secret where certificate information will be written
+      --host string          Comma-separated hostnames and IPs to generate a certificate for --key-name string      Name of key file in the secret (default "key") --namespace string     Namespace of the secret where certificate information will be written --secret-name string   Name of the secret where certificate information will be written --secret-type string   Type of the secret where certificate information will be written (default "Opaque")

 Global Flags:
       --kubeconfig string   Path to kubeconfig file: e.g. ~/.kube/kind-config-kind